KhaiHuy123/analytics-processing-pipeline/README.md

 - Bring `dbt folder` and `data_source folder` back to their original places.

-- Run `docker-compose build` to build services and run `docker-compose up -d` after all containers are built.
+- Run `docker-compose build <service_name>` to build the remaining services and run `docker-compose up -d` after all containers are built.

 - If you are using Docker Destop and you can see these below pictures on your screen, it means your analytics system is ready to work.
 Good Luck !